 COMM 3109 Advanced Website Design (3).
-A project oriented course where students use a range of tools to develop solutions for the web and interactive media, including HTML, CSS, Java, Actionscript, and various versions of C. Prerequisite: COMM 3108 Object Oriented Programming.
+A project-oriented course where students use a range of tools to develop solutions for the web and interactive media, including HTML, CSS, Java, Actionscript, and various versions of C. Prerequisite: COMM 3105 Fundamentals of Web Design.